 to Override Overexposure on Direct Flash

-This is same setup, repeated with a D800.
-Same result, description and comments on previous page.
+This is same setup, only difference is that it was repeated with a D800.
+Same result, description and comments as on previous page.

 No compensation, all point and shoot, except the distance was measured for the GN mode.
 The only adjustment is white balance.
 The backgrounds are black and white paper.